jcarme/tp_mlops_master_2025/mlops2.md

     @param: mlflow_run_tags: dict of tags that will be stored in the MLFlow run
     @param: mlflow_run_parameters: dict of parameters that will be stored in the MLFlow run
     @param: mlflow_run_description: textual description of the run
-    @param: validation_set: if provided, used to evaluate the model and log result in MLFlow
+    @param: test_set: if provided, used to evaluate the model and log result in MLFlow
     @return: the trained pipeline

-Le modèle sera évalué sur le validation set si il est fourni.
+Le modèle sera évalué sur le test set si il est fourni.

 La création d'un modèle peut alors ensuite se ramener à :
 * La conception d'un pipeline